Ukraine Blocked Tax Invoice Guide: Unblocking and VAT Credit

 What Changed on 2025-03-03 and 2025-09-27

-The blocked-invoice mechanism did not stand still in 2025, so any current guide has to anchor the explanation to the actual change dates.
+The blocked-invoice mechanism changed in 2025.
 On 2025-03-03, the State Tax Service of Ukraine said the blocked-invoice rate had fallen to 0.39% in February 2025 and outlined six changes to the suspension mechanism, according to State Tax Service of Ukraine's March 2025 update on blocked tax invoices.
-That March update matters because it signaled a policy direction: reduce unnecessary blocking for transparent businesses instead of treating every edge case as a full stop.
+The policy direction was to reduce unnecessary blocking for transparent businesses instead of treating every edge case as a full stop.

-The practical significance of the March 2025 package was wider unconditional-registration relief.
+The March 2025 package widened unconditional-registration relief.
 The STS said the thresholds were expanded, including monthly supply volume up to 1 million UAH, a per-counterparty cap up to 100,000 UAH, small transactions up to 10,000 UAH per invoice, total monthly volume for those small transactions up to 3 million UAH, and a higher manager-overlap threshold.
-For finance teams, the message was clear: the authority was trying to narrow the number of cases that should be blocked at the front end.

 What Happens to the Buyer's VAT Credit, and When to Escalate

 While the supplier's invoice remains suspended, the buyer's right to VAT credit is interrupted.
-That is the key buyer-side consequence of a Ukraine suspended tax invoice VAT credit problem.
+That is the buyer-side consequence: VAT credit timing follows the registration outcome.
 The supplier may be focused on unblocking registration, while the buyer is focused on whether it can recognize input VAT.
 Those are related questions, but they are not the same question.

 The State Tax Service of Ukraine addressed this point directly in its 2024 explanation of tax credit during suspension: the period for determining the buyer's right to form tax credit is interrupted while registration remains suspended, and the normal position resumes once the supplier's invoice is registered.
 Teams that work across multiple VAT regimes will recognize a similar dependency in the Belarus ESChF electronic VAT invoice workflow, where tax treatment also depends on recognized electronic invoice status.

 From a workflow perspective, there are two broad endings.
 The first is automatic or successful restoration: the taxpayer clears risky status, the data-table or evidence issues are resolved, the invoice is registered, and the buyer can reassess VAT credit on the basis of the restored registration.
 The second is refusal or continued blockage: the authority does not restore registration, and the taxpayer has to move into the relevant challenge or escalation path.
-That is when appeals, further submissions, or court-oriented remedies start to matter.
+Escalation is usually the right track when the authority refuses registration, the suspension remains unresolved after a targeted evidence package, or the taxpayer must protect a buyer relationship by documenting the challenge timeline.

 For day-to-day operations, the most useful checklist is short: